 Checkweighers are most often associated with compliance to regulations.
 They can also boost your bottom line by reducing waste, tightening tolerances and ensuring more consistent products.

 By improving weighing precision, checkweighers are proven to provide an immediate contribution to productivity and profits.
 The more accurate your checkweigher, the more money you can save.
 So even with a packet of nuts, saving the tiniest amount of overfill could add up to massive savings over time.

 Because checkweigh technology can help manufacturers detect issues with product overfill (or underfill), you are able to correct the problem fast and save costs.

-Expert tip: Metal detection systems do have pitfalls for the unwary; They can be affected by electrical interference, vibration, salt, moisture and high or changing product temperature.
-They can have a greatly reduced sensitivity when inspection products in aluminum packaging such as foil pouches or metalised film – an increasingly common packaging type in the food industry.
+Systems can have a greatly reduced sensitivity when inspection products in aluminium packaging such as foil pouches or metalised film – an increasingly common packaging type in the food industry.
 If aluminium or foil packaging is being used, look to X-ray metal detection technology.

-Metal isn’t the only culprit of food recalls.
-Glass, stone, rubber and other contaminants can make their way into the product.
+Glass, stone and ceramic are the main culprits for contamination.
 By evaluating density through the product and packaging, X-ray inspection equipment can identify these foreign bodies.